Patrick F. Ledger, Chief Executive Officer

 Jon Martell returned to Arizona G&T Cooperatives as executive director of Energy Services in January 2017.
 Before that, he spent four years with ACES as portfolio director for the Western Regional Trading Center (WRTC), where he did an excellent job building the West RTC’s capabilities and developing a dynamic group that has served AzGT Members and customers well.

 Before joining ACES Jon started his career with AEPCO in 1992 at Apache Station as a laborer.
 Over the next five years Jon was promoted up through the ranks in plant operations and capped off that time in the position of control room operator.
 Jon then moved into AEPCO’s System Control Center as a power controller.
 In 2001, he transferred over to AEPCO’s Power Trading Department as an hourly trader and held that title until he moved into the day ahead trader position in 2005.
 As a day ahead trader he not only traded and scheduled power, but he also traded and scheduled natural gas to Apache Station.
 In 2007, he moved into the role of transmission services manager for Southwest Transmission Cooperative, where he streamlined the AEPCO member billing process.
 In 2011 when AEPCO transferred its power trading staff to ACES, Jon transferred to Sierra Southwest Cooperative as the energy services manager.
 He then joined ACES as the portfolio director of the WRTC when that opportunity arose in November 2012.
-Jon has an AS degree in Electronic Technology from Cochise College in Douglas, AZ.
+Jon has a degree in electronic technology.

 Barry Brown was named as an executive director in 2016.
 He supervises transmission engineering and operations, file administration, drafting, and geographical information system services.
 Barry joined Arizona G&T Cooperatives in 1988, and became engineering manager for generation projects in 2007.
 He was named director of engineering in 2012 before his role expanded to its current duties.
 He has managed projects including upgrading coal handling systems; replacing cooling towers; and installing gas burning, emissions reduction and distributive control systems.